1919–20 Port Vale F.C. season: Finances

-Financially, the club were on much better terms than twelve years ago, with even practice matches well attended, and supporters groups busy raising cash to improve The Old Recreation Ground.
+Financially, the club were on much better terms than twelve years ago, with even practice matches well attended and supporters groups busy raising cash to improve the Old Recreation Ground.
 Seats were priced between one and two shillings.
 The club had also made almost £700 on their 1918–19 Central League season.
 In 1919–20, they recorded a profit of almost £650.

 Cup competitions

 The club qualified for the FA Cup by easily dispatching Central Alliance side Loughborough Corinthians 4–0.
-In the First Round the Vale put up a brave fight against Manchester United, going out 1–0 in front of almost 15,000 supporters – thanks in part due to a great performance from opposition keeper Jack Mew.
-This was particularly remarkable considering that in their Central League game just four months earlier the Vale first team had lost 3–2 to the United Reserve outfit.
+In the first round the Vale put up a brave fight against Manchester United, going out 1–0 in front of almost 15,000 supporters – thanks in part due to a great performance from opposition keeper Jack Mew, who remained unphased by constant attempts from the home fans to put him off his game.

-The club lifted the Staffordshire Senior Cup for the first time in their history, dispatching Stoke Reserves 1–0 in the First Round, before an epic semi-final with West Bromwich Albion Reserves that was settled after three replays with a Bobby Blood penalty.
+The club lifted the Staffordshire Senior Cup for the first time in their history, dispatching Stoke Reserves 1–0 in the first round, before an epic semi-final with West Bromwich Albion Reserves that was settled after three replays with a Bobby Blood penalty.
 Billy Fitchford scored the only goal in the final against Birmingham Reserves at the Victoria Ground.

-The annual North Staffordshire Infirmary Cup game finished goalless, and so the trophy was shared with Stoke.
+The annual North Staffordshire Infirmary Cup game finished goalless, so the trophy was shared with Stoke.
 The match raised £309 for the local hospital.